Jason Polin

-Jason Polin (born June 17, 1999) is an American professional ice hockey player for the Colorado Eagles of the American Hockey League (AHL) while under contract to the Colorado Avalanche of the National Hockey League (NHL).
+Jason Polin (born June 17, 1999) is an American professional ice hockey player under contract to the Buffalo Sabres of the National Hockey League (NHL).
 Polin played college ice hockey at Western Michigan.

 Playing career

 Junior

 Polin played three seasons for the Cedar Rapids RoughRiders of the United States Hockey League (USHL).
 During this time he attended Washington High School.
 During the 2018–19 season, he ranked second on the team in scoring with 50 points on 30 goals and 20 assists.
 During his career with the RoughRiders, he recorded 55 goals and 38 assists in 163 games.

 College

 Polin began his collegiate career for the Western Michigan Broncos during the 2019–20 season, where he recorded seven goals and two assists in 31 games.
 During the 2020–21 season in his sophomore year, he recorded seven goals and seven assists in 23 games, in a season that was shortened due to the COVID-19 pandemic.
 During the 2021–22 season in his junior year, he recorded 16 goals and ten assists in 39 games.

 On September 15, 2022, he was named captain for the 2022–23 season.
 On December 29, 2022, during the championship game at the Great Lakes Invitational (GLI), Polin recorded his fifth hat trick of the season to help the Broncos win the GLI, and was subsequently named the tournament MVP.
 He became the first player in GLI history to score six goals in a single tournament, surpassing the previous record of five held by six different players.
 His five hat tricks ranked second all-time in Western Michigan program history, one short of the record of six set by Ross Fitzpatrick in 1982.
 During his senior year he had career highs in points (47), goals (30), assists (17), shots (152), power-play goals (6), game-winning goals (4), shorthanded goals (2) and plus-minus (+26).
 His 30 goals tied for the NCAA lead, with Adam Fantilli, and set a National Collegiate Hockey Conference (NCHC) single-season record, surpassing the previous record of 29 goals set by Josh Archibald in 2014.
 He also led the NCAA in hat tricks and set an NCHC record with five.
 Following an outstanding season, he was named NCHC Player of the Year and NCHC Forward of the Year and an AHCA West Second Team All-American.
 He became the first Broncos player to win the award.
 He was also named a top-ten finalist for the Hobey Baker Award.
 He finished his collegiate career with 60 goals and 36 assists in 132 games.